Summary and Analysis

-Winston Smith is still in the Ministry of Truth, but the torture has lessened, and his physical condition is improving.
+Winston Smith is still in the Ministry of Love, but the torture has lessened, and his physical condition is improving.
 He dreams of sitting in the Golden Country with his mother, Julia, and O'Brien, talking of peaceful things.

 He discovers that the Party had been watching him very closely for seven years and that they even have soundtracks and photographs of him and Julia.
 He realizes the futility of his decision to set himself up against the Party.